gmit22/ip/docs/README.md

     ```

 ### Find `task` : `find`
-Find all `task`s in task manager containing specified keyword in its description.
+Find all `task` in task manager containing specified keyword in its description.
 * Format: find <keyword>
 * Constraints:
   * If no matching task found, returns a no matching statement.